neuralhydrology/neuralhydrology/docs/source/usage/models.rst

 --------
 :py:class:`neuralhydrology.modelzoo.cudalstm.CudaLSTM` is a network using the standard PyTorch LSTM implementation.
 All features (``x_d``, ``x_s``, ``x_one_hot``) are concatenated and passed to the network at each time step.
-If ``statics/dynamics_embedding`` are true, the static/dynamic inputs will be passed through embedding networks before being concatenated.
+If ``statics/dynamics_embedding`` are used, the static/dynamic inputs will be passed through embedding networks before being concatenated.
 The initial forget gate bias can be defined in config.yml (``initial_forget_bias``) and will be set accordingly during model initialization.